-- or search yourself on Microsoft Download website.
+- or search yourself on the Microsoft Download website.

-Please keep in mind this solution requires a relevant Security Group containing all users who should not have the signature set up in Microsoft Outlook.
+Please keep in mind that this solution requires a relevant Security Group containing all users who should not have their signatures set up by Microsoft Outlook.
 If you do not have such a Security Group (e.g. Users with no signature), create a new one directly under your domain.